-Sewickley Heights Borough is located in southwestern Pennsylvania, approximately ten miles west of the City of Pittsburgh.
+Sewickley Heights Borough is located in southwestern Pennsylvania, approximately fifteen miles west of the City of Pittsburgh.
 It is easily accessed by using the Mt.
 Nebo exit from Interstate 79.
 The Pittsburgh International Airport is less than a 30-minute drive away.

 The Borough Hall is located on the grounds of the Allegheny Country Club.
 Traveling west off the Mt.
 Nebo exit, follow the road to a stop sign.
 Make a left and follow the main road, then turn right onto Country Club Road.
 At the end of Country Club Road, proceed straight onto the Country Club grounds.
 The Borough Hall is the first building on the left.
 The Police Department and Council Chambers are located on the first floor; the Administrative Offices are on the second floor.